 “It’s like collateral damage in a war,” Schaffner says.
 “For up to a month after you recover from the flu, your body’s inflammatory response is still ginned up and having an effect on your body, putting you at increased risk for heart attack and stroke.”

 The flu vaccine is key here.
 In a recent study, adults over 50 who got a flu vaccine during a hospitalization had a 28 percent lower risk of a heart attack over the next year.
 They also had a 47 percent lower risk of a mini stroke, an 85 percent lower risk of cardiac arrest and a 73 percent lower risk of overall death.

 3. Risk factor: You have diabetes

-Diabetes weakens your immune system, making it harder for your body to fight off disease, says Joseph Gastaldo, M.D., system director of infectious diseases at OhioHealth in Columbus, Ohio.
-Influenza can also make it more difficult to control your blood sugar levels: Your levels may rise in response to the infection, or they may fall if you don’t feel like eating while you’re sick.
+Diabetes weakens your immune system, making it harder for your body to fight off disease, says Joseph Gastaldo, M.D., system medical director of infectious diseases at OhioHealth in Columbus.
+Influenza can also make it more difficult to control your blood sugar levels: They may rise in response to the infection, or they may fall if you don’t feel like eating while you’re sick.
 Meanwhile, your symptoms can make it difficult for you to recognize the signs of high or low blood sugar.

 “It’s very easy for diabetics [who get the flu] to become dehydrated or have issues with their kidneys,” Gastaldo says.